 Overall durability

-USING THE TABLE OVERALL RATING The more stars the better.
-Rating ignores price and is based on: overall performance, 35%; ease of use, 35%; durability, 30%.
-Performance is a combination of the strength, reach and shape of the spray patterns at both high and low water pressure, with higher weighting given to patterns most relevant to gardeners and low or no weighting given to patterns that aren’t relevant.
 Date tested: June 2019.
-Page last checked: November 2025.
+Page last checked: March 2026. *Performance is a combination of the strength, reach and shape of the spray patterns at both high and low water pressure, with higher weighting given to patterns most relevant to gardeners and low or no weighting given to patterns that aren’t relevant.
 We are not able to show every retailer and cheaper prices may be available

 Hose setup